openly-retro/stellaris-machine-robot-expansion/mre_code_tools/docs/source/planets_districts.rst

 All World-Machines, except the non-specialized **Auto-Machine World Project** will overheat, reducing resource output on the planet, unless a **Cooling System** district is built to counteract the **Thermal Throttling** effect.
 The specialized districts of each type **do not require pops** to provide their bonuses.

-The planet can be automated using a planetary decision costing 20,000 minerals, 200 influence, and takes 3600 days to complete.
+Colonizable planets can be transformed into the four types of World-Machine, using a planetary decision costing 20,000 minerals, 200 influence.
+It takes 3600 days to complete.

 Auto-Machine World Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Auto-storage: Improved housing district, provides amenities.
+An automated planet useful for producing raw resources.

 - Auto-Generator Machine: Produces energy
 - Auto-Mining Machine: Produces minerals
 - Auto-Farming Machine: Produces food

 Auto-Factory World Project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+An automated planet useful for producing secondary resources, like alloys, consumer goods, and rare resources.

 Districts: